kylifornication-code/thedrizzle/docs/blog/posts/RHS.md

 ## Key learnings during recovery

+* Advocate for yourself and research!
+If I wouldn't have brought up my ear swelling and continued pain and issues then I probably would've been told it's Bell's Palsy and not given the right medication.
+(Btw, I don't blame the physicians, since Ramsay Hunt Syndrome is much less likely than Bell's Palsy)
 * Be patient - this is the hardest part because regaining strength and movement can takes days if not weeks.
 * Don't strain to regain movement.
 E.g. I tried for awhile to forceably close my eye and it caused adverse effects like twitching in other parts of my face.
 * If you can't close your eye all of the way, stay away from looking at screens long because you won't blink often, stay away from fans because they can dry out your eye.